RiftValleySoftware/rvp-php-sdk/README.md

 INTRODUCTION
 ============
-The ADDER PHP SDK Layer is a general-purpose ORM for the BAOBAB Server.
+The BLUE DRAGON PHP SDK Layer is a general-purpose ORM for the BAOBAB Server.
 It uses the REST API to communicate with the Server, and presents the server as a PHP Object Model for use by PHP applications.
 ![PHP BAOBAB SDK LAYERS](images/PHPSDKLayers.png)

 LICENSE